kolafaj/SIMOLANT/README.md

   * Crystal defects in motion
   * Gas in a gravitational field
   * Impact of a solid body (crystal) to a wall
+  * Vicsek model of a flock of birds

 * _In a university course of molecular simulations:_ Basic concepts of statistical thermodynamics and molecular simulations can be elucidated: